+In addition to the risks described above, we are subject to general risks and uncertainties related to our Common Shares and this offering, including, but not limited to, the following:

-- If Newegg is unable to provide a satisfactory customer experience, its reputation would be harmed and it could lose customers. - Newegg depends on its vendors to source sufficient quantities of merchandise on favorable terms.
-If Newegg fails to maintain strong vendor relationships or if its vendors are otherwise unable to supply products that meet its standards in a timely manner, its net sales and net income could suffer. - Newegg's international sales and operations require access to international markets and are subject to applicable laws relating to trade, export and import controls and economic sanctions, the violation of which could adversely affect its operations. - Newegg has incurred net loss in the past and may continue to experience losses in the future. - The successful operation of Newegg's business depends upon the performance, reliability and security of the internet infrastructure in the countries where it operates. - Because many of the products that Newegg sells are manufactured abroad, Newegg may face delays, increased cost or quality control deficiencies in the importation of these products, which could reduce its net sales and profitability. - Assertions, claims and allegations, even if not true, that Newegg has infringed or violated intellectual property rights could harm Newegg's business and reputation.
-Also, Newegg may be subject to product liability claims, which could be costly and time-consuming to defend. - Newegg may incur additional costs due to tax assessments resulting from ongoing and future audits by tax authorities. - Significant developments stemming from recent U.S. government actions and proposals concerning tariffs and other economic proposals could have a material adverse effect on us. - Newegg and certain of its subsidiaries are parties to a revolving credit agreement, which contain a number of covenants that may restrict Newegg's current and future operations and could adversely affect Newegg's ability to execute business needs. - If we fail to maintain compliance with Nasdaq Listing Rules, we may be delisted from the Nasdaq Capital Market, which would result in a limited public market for trading our shares and make obtaining future debt or equity financing more difficult for us. - The trading price of the Common Shares is likely to be volatile and could fluctuate widely due to multiple factors, some of which are beyond our control. - Our directors, officers and we may be involved in investigations or other forms of regulatory or governmental inquiry which may cause reputational harm to the Company, result in additional expenses, and distract our management from our day-to-day operations. - Because our offering price is substantially higher than our net tangible book value per share, you will experience immediate and substantial dilution. - Certain types of class or derivative actions generally available under U.S. law may not be available as a result of the fact that we are incorporated in the BVI.
+- If we fail to maintain compliance with NASDAQ Listing Rules, we may be delisted from the NASDAQ Capital Market, which would result in a limited public market for trading our shares and make obtaining future debt or equity financing more difficult for us. - The trading price of the Common Shares is likely to be volatile and could fluctuate widely due to multiple factors, some of which are beyond our control. - Our directors, officers and we may be involved in investigations or other forms of regulatory or governmental inquiry which may cause reputational harm to the Company, incur additional expenses, and distract our management from our day-to-day operations. - Because our offering price is substantially higher than our net tangible book value per share, you will experience immediate and substantial dilution. - Certain types of class or derivative actions generally available under U.S. law may not be available as a result of the fact that we are incorporated in the BVI.
 As a result, the rights of shareholders may be limited. - As a company incorporated in the British Virgin Islands, we are permitted to adopt certain home country practices in relation to corporate governance matters that differ significantly from NASDAQ'S corporate governance listing standards.
-These practices may afford less protection to shareholders than they would enjoy if we complied fully with NASDAQ's corporate governance listing standards. - We are a foreign private issuer and as such we are exempt from certain provisions applicable to U.S. domestic public companies such as quarterly reporting, current reports, and certain compensation disclosure requirements.
+These practices may afford less protection to shareholders than they would enjoy if we complied fully with NASDAQ's corporate governance listing standards.